adomiter/originVisualizations/README.md

 ## Methods Used

 The two softwares we will be using to create our maps is Kepler.gl and ShinyApp.
-To visualize the public data, we decided to create an animated map for Census data.
+To visualize Census data .
 To identify point patterns, we decided to create an interactive map displaying submarkets as polygons and properties as points.

 ## Results
-### Using Kepler.gl
+#### Using Kepler.gl
 For the census explorer map hosted in Kepler.gl please navigate to this [link](https://kepler.gl/demo/map?mapUrl=https://dl.dropboxusercontent.com/s/2o334e8zxyzbyp0/keplergl_2q1fwt.json)

+Walking through Kepler.gl - For the Kepler.gl visualizations we wanted ot give

-### Using RShiny
+#### Using RShiny
 For the submarket effective rent map hosted in RShiny please navigate to this [link](https://ryan-brown.shinyapps.io/OriginViz/?_ga=2.82723859.406696026.1622923111-1591203086.1622923111)